 Who knows!
 When things are meant to be, something uncanny happens in the universe and the doors keep opening one after the other.

-To support the OmniPeace Foundation, you can bid on your own journey to Rwanda before their annual fundraiser on November 10, 2018.
+To support the OmniPeace Foundation, you can bid on your own journey to Rwanda before December 13, 2018.
 This journey includes gorilla trekking and a visit to the Rwanda Rocks! school in Kigali.